theNewDynamic/oregonsadventurecoast.com/content/tripideas/historic-walking-tour-of-north-bend.md

 **ECKHOFF BUILDING** site (pre-1900) Town pioneer did combination home and commercial building in “San Francisco’s Victorian style,” reflecting California’s influence on many early structures.
 (Now car sales lot.)

 **HOTEL NORTH BEND** (1922) Designed by J.E.
-Tour- tellotte, was grandest building in city, concrete lessened fire danger, provided 68 rooms, most modern conveniences, dining facility.
-Vern Gorst met here with national air line executives in 1930, suggested and helped form United Air Lines.
-First National Bank of North Bend (Sherman/Virginia) closed temporarily 1933-34, city minted myrtlewood money during crisis.
-(After remodeling, reopened 2009 as housing com- plex with two storefronts.)
+Tourtellotte, was the grandest building in the city.
+The concrete construction lessened fire danger.
+The Hotel provided 68 rooms, most modern conveniences, and a dining facility.
+Vern Gorst met here with national airline executives in 1930, suggested and helped form United Air Lines.
+When the First National Bank of North Bend (Sherman/Virginia) closed temporarily from 1933-34, the city minted Myrtlewood money during the crisis.
+(After remodeling, the building was reopened in 2009 as a housing complex with two storefronts.)

-**WHOLESALE GROCERY WAREHOUSE** (1906) Only remaining building of early bustling waterfront, wooden structure on pilings.
-Many uses – fish cannery, building supply area, ticket office for Breakwater, steamer that sailed Portland – San Francisco route.
-(Now Kyle Building.)
+**WHOLESALE GROCERY WAREHOUSE** (1906) Only remaining building of the early bustling waterfront, is a wooden structure on pilings.
+Its many uses include a fish cannery, a building supply area, and a ticket office for Breakwater, a steamer that sailed Portland – San Francisco route.
+It is now known as the Kyle Building.

-**WATERFRONT** (early 1900’s) Boardwalk gives view of area once busy industrial hub of city with shipping, fishing, and passenger ship activity, also mills, factories, shipyards, related ventures.
-Pilings for city dock still visible.
-Gorst flew passengers in hydroplane to Marsh- field (Coos Bay) starting 1913, could have been America’s first actual air route, but no written schedule printed.
+**WATERFRONT** (early 1900’s) The North Bend Boardwalk gives a view of a once busy industrial hub of the city with shipping, fishing, and passenger ship activity, as well as mills, factories, shipyards, and related ventures.
+Pilings for the city dock are still visible.
+Gorst flew passengers in hydroplane to Marshfield (Coos Bay) starting 1913, which could have been America’s first actual air route but had no written schedule.

-**SOUTHERN PACIFIC TRAIN DEPOT** site (1916) After railway bridge over Coos Bay, passenger service began to Willamette Valley and beyond, typical wooden terminal, separate waiting rooms for men and women.
-Rail service ended 1953, building demolished 1962.
-(Now State offices)
+**SOUTHERN PACIFIC TRAIN DEPOT** site (1916) After the railway bridge over Coos Bay was constructed, passenger service began to the Willamette Valley and beyond.
+This was a typical wooden terminal with separate waiting rooms for men and women.
+Rail service ended in 1953, and the building was demolished in 1962.
+This is now the site of State offices.

 **WINSOR BUILDING** (c.
-1903) Often called Castle building because of grandeur and Castle Restaurant in first floor corner.
-Third floor and penthouse, now removed, housed the Commer-cial Club, early civic booster association.
-(Now storefronts and apartments.)
+1903) Often called Castle building because of grandeur and Castle Restaurant in first-floor corner.
+The third floor and penthouse, now removed, housed the Commercial Club, an early civic booster association.
+This site is now storefronts and apartments.

-**LIBERTY THEATER** (1924) Originally silent movie palace, today home of The Little Theatre on the Bay (LTOB), Oregon’s second oldest amateur theater company.
-Presents wide range of programs, including famed Little Ole Opry featuring country music in July.
+**LIBERTY THEATER** (1924) Originally a silent movie palace, is today home of The Little Theatre on the Bay (LTOB), Oregon’s second oldest amateur theater company.
+LTOB presents a wide range of programs, including the famed Little Ole Opry featuring country music in July.

-**HOLLISTER HOUSE** (1913) Billiards room in home of prominent local attorney, played important role in cultural development of city.
-Mrs. Hollister offered it as first public library.
-(Now North Bend Chapel.)
+**HOLLISTER HOUSE** (1913) Billiards room in the home of a prominent local attorney, played an important role in the cultural development of the city.
+Mrs. Hollister offered it as the first public library.
+This building is now the North Bend Chapel.

 **KEIZER BROS.
 HOSPITAL** (1923) Drs.
-Phil and Russell Keizer built the city’s second hospital
+Phil and Russell Keizer built the city’s second hospital.

-**BANK OF OREGON** (1903-04) Originally on corner of Sherman and Virginia, building moved one block west, turned one quarter to accommodate construction of North Bend Hotel 1921.
-One of city’s oldest structures, closely linked with Louis J. Simpson, founder and first mayor of North Bend, principal member of bank’s Board of Directors.
-(Now storefronts and living quarters.)
+**BANK OF OREGON** (1903-04) Originally on the corner of Sherman and Virginia, the building moved one block west, turned one quarter to accommodate the construction of the North Bend Hotel in 1921.
+One of the city’s oldest structures, closely linked with Louis J. Simpson, founder and first mayor of North Bend, principal member of bank’s Board of Directors.
+This building now houses storefronts and living quarters.